-Seven ingredient vegan almond and coconut cluster recipe are also gluten-free and refined sugar free.
+Seven ingredient vegan almond chocolate coconut cluster recipe are also gluten-free and refined sugar free.
 Ready in minutes and full of chocolately and nutty flavors.

 So my parents love my chocolate nut clusters.
 I mean love love love them.
 As in request them every time I’m home and ask me to make a large batch any time I’m going away.